Contributed By Aequitas Law LLP

-An aggrieved party (usually the complainant) can seek remedies in the following forms:
+An aggrieved party (usually the complainant) can seek remedies in the forms set out below.

 The PDPC has the power to issue directions as it deems fit to ensure compliance.
 These directions may include, but are not limited to, ordering organisations to cease collecting, using or disclosing the personal data of another or to destroy personal data in contravention of the PDPA.
 The PDPC can also direct organisations to perform the necessary corrections to personal data or fine infringing organisations up to SGD1 million.

 Directions issued by the PDPC may be registered with, and enforced by, a District Court in Singapore.
 Aggrieved individuals are provided with the right to initiate civil proceedings against organisations for loss or damage suffered.

 Prima facie, contravention of the PDPA will generally not amount to a criminal offence.
 However, the PDPA does provide criminal penalties in respect of “obstructive” actions, eg, refusing to correct personal data and/or falsifying, concealing or destroying information about the collection, use or disclosure of personal data.

 Singapore supports open and transparent data flow across borders and data protection standards are in place to ensure that such exchanges occur in a responsive and protected environment.